hejuhenryk/yehtzee/README.md

-I am continuously learning.
-In this project i'm learning React with TypeScript and Styled Components.
+Simple yehtzee game in React with TypeScript and Styled Components.